ysmood/github-trending/readme.md

 ### To Answer the Why

 Github has its trending of repositories, but they are mainly based on the stars of everyone, but you are not everyone.
-So it would be nice to create a trending based ourselves to help us to find more high-quality projects that fit our own needs.
+It would be nice to create a trending based on ourselves to help us to find more high-quality projects that fit our own needs.

 ### How to Measure